tuftsceeo/Tufts_Create3_Examples/penalty_shootout/README.md

 5. No teleop.

 ### Use These Scripts

+0. If you have not downloaded the zip file of the repo, go back to the [home page](https://github.com/brianabouchard/Tufts_Create3_Examples) and follow the directions on that README.md to do so.

 **Either** use the Jypter Notebook by:

-Navigating from your home directory to the penalty_shootout directory
+1. Navigating from your home directory to the penalty_shootout directory
 ```
 cd ./Tufts_Create3_Examples/penalty_shootout
 ```
-Opening the Jupyter Notebook in a web browser & running the code cell.
+2. Opening the Jupyter Notebook in a web browser & running the code cell.
 ```
 jupyter notebook
 ```

 **Or** use the .py script by:

-Moving the script to the example_package folder where the other example_package scripts are located.
+1. Moving the script to the example_package folder where the other example_package scripts are located.
 And adding an entry point to the setup.py file in the package.

 For examples of how to send multiple actions in one script please reference [action_drive_sqaure.py](https://github.com/brianabouchard/Tufts_Create3_Examples/blob/main/example_package/example_package/action_drive_square.py) and [action_drive_square_2.py](https://github.com/brianabouchard/Tufts_Create3_Examples/blob/main/example_package/example_package/action_drive_square_2.py).